 The online survey of people with disabilities in the project's target groups revealed that nearly all respondents frequently used smartphones, personal computers, and television and that their experience with technology was satisfying.
 In addition, users say that technologies help them stay connected with people and increase their opinion of themselves.

 Most users reported using technology-based devices or services that provide health information and technology-based devices or services for self-monitoring of nutrition and exercise.
-In addition, most of the sample said that using technology helped them achieve their goals all the time and that confident self-assured) they feel more (secure, when using technology.
+In addition, most of the sample said that using technology helped them achieve their goals all the time and that they feel more confident (secure, self-assured) when using technology.

 The decision to stop using technology, where applicable, appeared to be overall associated with technology-related factors rather than with personal factors.

-Health and sports professionals working in the field of identified disabilities were surveyed to measure their opinion, as professionals, on personal and psychosocial factors that might incentivize or disincentivize their patients or clients to use technology to maintain wellness-related routines, such as regular physical activity, sports, and good nutrition, as well as factors that might influence the provision of professionals and the recommendation of these types of technologies.
-The majority of professionals stated they would suggest/recommend the use of technology-based devices or services to their patients/clients.
-Regarding factors that might influence the use (or disuse) of technology, professionals considered all individual and psychosocial factors that might incentivize the use of technology.
+Health and sports professionals working in the field of identified disabilities were surveyed to measure their opinion, as professionals, on personal and psychosocial factors that might incentivize or disincentivize their patients or clients to use technology to maintain wellness-related routines, such as regular physical activity, sports, and good nutrition, as well as factors that might influence the provision of professionals and the recommendation of these types of technology-based devices or services to their patients/clients.
+Regarding factors that might influence the use (or disuse) of technology, professionals considered all individual and psychosocial factors that might incentivize or disincentivize the use of technology-based devices and services to be very influential.